MicrosoftDocs/azure-dev-docs/articles/java/sdk/overview.md

 ## Other details

 * The Azure SDK for Java libraries build on top of the underlying Azure REST API, allowing you to use those APIs through familiar Java paradigms.
-However, you can always use the REST API directly from Java code, if desired.
+However, you can always use the REST API directly from Java code, if you prefer.
 * You can find the source code for the Azure libraries in the [GitHub repository](https://github.com/Azure/azure-sdk-for-java).
 As an open-source project, contributions are welcome!
 * We're currently updating the Azure SDK for Java libraries to share common cloud patterns such as authentication protocols, logging, tracing, transport protocols, buffered responses, and retries.
   * This shared functionality is contained in the [azure-core](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core) library.